Deploy to the Decentralized Web with IPFS

 00:22:55 - Anthony Campolo

-And what's going on?
-What's going on here is there's a content hash.
-So content hash is the first thing you really gotta understand about how does IPFS work?
-Because first off, what's a hash?
-Ben?
+And what's going on here is there's a content hash.
+A content hash is the first thing you really have to understand about how IPFS works.
+Because first off, what's a hash, Ben?

 00:23:15 - Ben Myers

-Right.
-Yeah.
-So whenever you.
+Right, yeah.
 I'm trying to think of the best way to explain it.
-Basically it's a way to verify that some content is what you say it is by basically performing a lot of transformations on the content.
-And those transformations are lossy, you can't reverse engineer them.
-But the same, like, like, like at the end of that process, you get a seemingly more or less random string that, like, if you had made even one tiny change to the content that you had asked, you would have had a wildly different string at the end.
-So it becomes fairly straightforward to just compare some very small, lightweight strings and trust that it's like, good enough.
-Now, multiple things can usually resolve to the same hash, but those things are usually so disparate, different enough that like, you know, you wouldn't be, you know, like, you wouldn't expect, like, anyone to get those things confused.
-Right.
-So if you end up with a hash and it's the same hash as what you told me to expect, then, like, I know that, roughly speaking, this stuff hasn't been tampered with or changed in any way.
+Basically, it's a way to verify that some content is what you say it is by performing a lot of transformations on the content.
+Those transformations are lossy; you can't reverse-engineer them.
+But at the end of that process, you get a seemingly more or less random string, and if you had made even one tiny change to the content, you would have had a wildly different string at the end.
+So it becomes fairly straightforward to compare some very small, lightweight strings and trust that it's good enough.
+Now, multiple things can usually resolve to the same hash, but those things are usually so disparate and different enough that you wouldn't expect anyone to get those things confused.
+So if you end up with a hash and it's the same hash as what you told me to expect, then I know that, roughly speaking, this stuff hasn't been tampered with or changed in any way.
 I think you've gone on mute.

 00:24:36 - Anthony Campolo

 Yeah, sorry, drinking some water.
-Yeah, yeah, that was all correct and all good.
-And the important bit in there was: when you do the hash, the thing that the hash spits out is globally unique, like it will not ever be created again.
-And so this is what makes it useful for this permanence idea, is that once you create a hash from your content, that is something that will stay the same forever.
+That was all correct.
+And the important bit in there is that when you do the hash, the thing the hash spits out is globally unique.
+That's what makes it useful for this permanence idea, because once you create a hash from your content, that is something that will stay the same forever.
 And if you change the content, then you get a new hash.
-And this is something that will be, like, once you get kind of further down the line of using this stuff, like wait, how do I update my website?
-What you can do is you can have that hash point to another hash, and then that hash can stay the same while you update the content.
-That's something that we may get to, may not, see how far we get in this.
-But let's actually, real quick, because I always forget at what point of the process this actually becomes important or not, let's just open up another terminal and get this going.
+Once you get further down the line of using this stuff, you start asking, wait, how do I update my website?
+What you can do is have that hash point to another hash, and then that hash can stay the same while you update the content.
+That's something we may get to; we may not.
+We'll see how far we get.
+But let's actually, real quick, open up another terminal and get this going.
 For now, we're going to start the IPFS daemon.

 00:25:41 - Ben Myers